fluent/website/install.rst

 Install from Binary Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Treasure Data Inc. provides the stable distribution of Fluentd, called td-agent.
+If you don't want to install Ruby interpreter (> 1.9.2) by yourself and don't want to manage Fluentd + plugins versions, using td-agent is the recommended way.

-Td-agent consists of the following components:
+td-agent consists of the following components:

-* Ruby interpreter
+* Ruby interpreter, dedicated to Fluentd
 * Fluentd
 * Several plugins with stable & compatible versions

-Td-agent is actively maintained and is used in production environments.
+td-agent is actively maintained and is used within production environments.
 For details on installing td-agent, please refer to the following documents:

 * `Installing td-agent for Debian and Ubuntu <http://help.treasure-data.com/kb/installing-td-agent-daemon/installing-td-agent-for-debian-and-ubuntu>`_
 * `Installing td-agent for Redhat and CentOS <http://help.treasure-data.com/kb/installing-td-agent-daemon/installing-td-agent-for-redhat-and-centos>`_

 Please note that if Fluentd is installed via td-agent, the server command will be 'td-agent' instead of 'fluentd'.
 The config file is located at '/etc/td-agent/td-agent.conf'.

 Install from RubyGems
 ^^^^^^^^^^^^^^^^^^^^^